luftaquila/fsk-energymeter/README.md

 The *gerbers/* directory includes the gerber, BOM and CPL files for the JLCPCB PCBA(SMT) order.

 > [!TIP]
-> Exclude through-hole components (HV and LV connector, debug pin header and `L01Z600S05` Hall sensor) from the SMT assembly list.
+> Exclude through-hole components (connectors, debug pin header and the hall sensor) from the SMT assembly list.
-> Purchase these parts from the global suppliers and solder it yourself to purchase them cheaper and reduce the setup fee.
+> Purchase these parts from the global suppliers and solder it yourself for cheaper price and reduced setup fee.

 ### Firmware